Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 In addition, perceived pitches do not quantize to a western music equalt temperament frequency--microtones are often perceived.

-Unfortunately, no digital signal generator was use to match pitches precisely.
+Unfortunately, no digital signal generator was use to match pitch frequencies precisely.

 Still seeking a format/method for tracking the non-trending skew data over time.